kazuke353/NexaFeed/README.md

 - &#10006; **Mark as Read**: Functionality to mark articles as read.
 - &#10006; **Save for Later**: Functionality to save articles for later to read.
 - &#10006; **Video Watch Time**: Save the watched time of videos when using save for later and restore it when revisiting.
 - &#10006; **Custom Parser**: Built on top of LXML to only parse the required items.
 With early stopping for certain scenarios to improve parsing speed even more.
+Have feedparser as a fallback in case the parsing fails or the fetched entries are incomplete.
 - &#10006; **Extensions**: Functionality to enable extensions and modifications to the current code base.
 - &#10006; **Strip Away**: Convert functionality like full YouTube and Reddit support and other unsupported features for a base RSS Reader into extension, leaving an unbloated base experience.

+## Why NexaFeed Started

+Hey, glad you're here!
+Let me tell you a bit about why I felt the need to build NexaFeed.

+### The Struggle Is Real
+You know how it goes, right?
+We're living in an information-rich era, but finding a single platform that bundles everything up just the way you want it is a real challenge.
+I was on the same boat, struggling to keep up with things like the latest security breaches, privacy news, and much more.

+### Unlimited Access
+So, the first thing I wanted was more than what platforms like Feedly could offer.
+Those 100 RSS feed caps for the free plan weren't cutting it for me.
+I needed a platform that could grow as my interests and needs did.

+### YouTube, Anytime, Anywhere
+Switching platforms to stay updated with YouTube was a hassle.
+I wanted that integrated right into NexaFeed.

+### Any Device, Any Time
+One of the best things about NexaFeed being a web app is that you can use it on any device that has a web browser.
+Your content will always be within reach.

 ## License